scottbw/analytics-udd/udd/student_course_membership.md

 Decimal

 ### Notes
-The value represents a percentage.
+The value represents a percentage; for example, a value of "63.75" means 63.75%, a value of "50" means 50%.

 ## COURSE_EXPECTED_END_DATE